Marquee Club: The 1970s

 The Marquee Club also nurtured a large social scene based around the record industry, with record company heads and their A&R representatives visiting the venue on a daily basis, often talent spotting.
 The venue also attracted many famous musicians and recording artists who simply used the VIP Bar to socialise in.
 The Marquee staff became an integral part of the club as much as the bands that performed there.

 The Faces performed at The Marquee on 7 December 1970.
 Queen performed at the club three times in the beginning of their career.
 First on 8 January 1971, then on 20 December 1972, and on 9 April 1973, as their first gig after signing with the Trident record company.
 In 1972, Status Quo took to the stage with a blistering set, including "Paper Plane", the video for which was filmed during this gig.
 On 18, 19 & 20 October 1973, Be-Bop Deluxe and String Driven Thing appeared on the same bill in 1974, David Bowie filmed The 1980 Floor Show at the Marquee for the American NBC TV late night show The Midnight Special.
 NBC used the Marquee Studios (housed beside the venue) as dressing rooms for the cast.

 Although never a seminal punk venue, the club nevertheless embraced the burgeoning punk rock movement of the late 1970s and regularly promoted punk and new wave nights into the 1980s.
-Bands such as Sex Pistols, X-Ray Spex, the Boys, Eddie and the Hot Rods, the Stranglers, Generation X, London, the Police, XTC, Skrewdriver, the Sinceros, Buzzcocks, the early Adam & the Ants, the Jam, Joy Division, the Sound and the Cure all trod the famous Wardour Street stage.
-Mainstream rock acts like Dire Straits (on their first tour, 5 and 6 July 1978), Alexis Korner, Steve Hillage, Rory Gallagher, Racing Cars, the Enid, Hanoi Rocks, the Tyla Gang, Universe and Karakorum (featuring Martin Chambers, later of the Pretenders) also appeared regularly at the venue.
+Bands such as Doctors of Madness appeared frequently throughout the mid-70's, often supported by future star bands such as The Jam.
+Mainstream rock acts appeared regularly at the venue.